 If you disagree with our decision

-- if we refuse to change or annotate information about you which you claim is incomplete, incorrect, out of date or misleading.
+- we refuse to change or annotate information about you that you claim is incomplete, incorrect, outdated or misleading.

 Freedom of Information disclosure log